libapps/libapps-mirror/nassh/docs/FAQ.md

 ### Where is the source code?

-  The hterm source is here: <https://goo.gl/8qndhN>.
+  The source is in here: <https://chromium.googlesource.com/apps/libapps/>.
   This includes the front-end code for Secure Shell.

-  The Native Client wrapper around ssh is here: <https://goo.gl/4tZCMI>.
+  The Native Client wrapper around ssh is in [ssh_client/](/ssh_client/).

 ### Is there a changelog?